teamsempo/SempoBlockchain/README.md

 We use [postgres](https://www.postgresql.org/) for regular (non-blockchain) data persistance.

-If you plan on using the quick setup script, be sure to install the [PSQL](https://www.postgresql.org/docs/current/app-psql.html) terminal application as well
+If you plan on using the quick setup script, be sure to install the [PSQL](https://www.postgresql.org/docs/current/app-psql.html) terminal application as well.

+Sempo defaults to using postgres credentials of `username: postgres`, `password: password`.
+We recommend you create a new user with a fresh password and `CREATEDB` permissions.
+For example:
+`CREATE USER dev_sempo WITH PASSWORD 'superSecret' CREATEDB;`.

+Set these to the environment variables `PGUSER` and `PGPASSWORD`.

 **Redis**
 [Redis](https://redis.io/) is used for passing tasks to an asynchronous worker queue